Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m2.md

 - Various text defects have been fixed.
 - Various Aurum defects have been fixed.
 - Various touch and gesture defects have been fixed.
-- Fixs the crash issue for web application
+- Fixes the crash issue for web application.
-- Fix the crash issue when click function works
+- Fix the crash issue when the click function works.
-- Fix the memory leak
+- Fix the memory leak.

 ### Multimedia framework